-Testing: Student athletes who will be living in residence halls must follow the arrival procedures and testing guidelines.
+Testing: Student athletes who live in residence halls must follow the arrival procedures and testing guidelines.
 Every week, five to 10 percent of student athletes from each practicing in-season team will be tested for COVID-19.

 Screening: Student athletes also will be screened by Health Services/Athletic Training, including but not limited to, filling out a COVID-19 daily survey and temperature checks.

 Education: Student athletes, coaches, and staff will learn more about general hygiene practices that may mitigate the spread of COVID-19.
 This presentation will be available digitally and viewing will be required (and verified) before student athletes return to campus.

 Athletic Training Room rules: Access to the Athletic Training Room is limited to assigned times only, which will be set by Athletic Training staff.
 The number of individuals allowed in the room is determined by the University.

 In the Training Room, student athletes must always wear a mask; shower and change clothing before arrival; and notify the staff of any illness or symptoms prior to entering the facility.

 Athletic Training staff will prioritize which student athletes need to use the facility daily; disinfect tables after use; and use the required PPE as advised by the University and medical guidelines.